mostafa-abdelrashid/portfolio/README.md

 ## Projects
 **Air-conditioned safety helmet**
-- The  AC helmet is designed to provide a cooling using a built-in cooling system that circulates cold air, helping to reduce heat stress and enhance comfort during long periods of time.
+- The helmet is designed to provide cooling using a built-in cooling system that circulates cold air.

 - [youtube link](https://youtu.be/OSGUbn5lDpQ)